uitsmijter/.github/README.md

-# .github
+# Uitsmijter
-Uitsmijter organisation profile page
+This repository hosts the Organisation profile page.